Postr-Inc/Vader.js/README.md

 </>
 ```

-and lower level invokes - these operate the same just allow you to pass items from top level to lower level: ex - I have a variable named car and i want the button to log it i can pass it as a parameter to allow it to be added to the buttons function scope
+Low level invokes are considered top level and can access - any value above the scope !!

 ```jsx
 let car = {